hkhpub/nmt-transformer/README.md

 ### Evaluation results
 I tested two transformation models(bpe and subtoken) on [OpenSubtitles18](http://opus.nlpl.eu/) Basque(eu)-English(en) (Moses)dataset.
 Click [here](http://opus.nlpl.eu/download.php?f=OpenSubtitles2018%2Fen-eu.txt.zip) to download the dataset.
-I (uniform randomly) selected 5000 examples as a hold-out data, in which 4000 examples are used as devset, and the other 1000 examples are used for testset.
+I (uniform randomly) selected 5000 examples as hold-out data, in which 4000 examples are used as devset, and the other 1000 examples are used as testset.

 Below is the evaluation results for testset after trained for 10 epochs.